jma_logo Welcome to TCC wmo_logo

 Highlight

-• Monthly precipitation amounts were extremely low from Western Russia to Turkey.
+• Monthly precipitation amounts were extremely low in and around the eastern USA.

 TypeAreaRemarks